 Inside some of those key ways to build good credit lie some smaller tidbits of advice that can get you on your way to a better credit score.
-Read on for seven hidden ways to help you see your credit score go up.
+Read on for hidden ways to help you see your credit score go up.

 1. Set Up Automatic Payments

 It’s easy to forget to pay a bill before the due date.
 So eliminate the forgetfulness factor by putting your bills on autopay.

 “Use technology to pay every bill on time, every time,” said Bobbi Rebell, a personal finance expert at debt payoff app Tally.
 “We all know that the number one thing to help your credit score is to pay your bills on time, but life happens and things don’t always go as planned.
 It doesn’t help that many Americans feel overwhelmed by their credit card balances.
 If you have credit card debt, take advantage of automation tools to help streamline your financial life.”

 It’s essential to make your credit card payment before the due date, but your credit score will benefit if you pay your bill before you actually receive it, said Jeanne Kelly, the founder of The Kelly Group Coaching.
 In fact, she advises cardholders to pay off the bill — or as much of it as they can — before it’s even generated.